 This exhibition by photojournalist Ali Haj Suleiman follows the relentless search of Syrian families for their disappeared loved ones.
 Rooted in his own experience, with his father missing in the regime’s prisons for more than a decade, the work reflects both personal loss and collective struggle.
 The images portray the emotional toll of absence while revealing the quiet strength of those who re...
 Read More

 “Portraits of the Multiverse” is a visual investigation between Sadith Silvano, master of the Shipibo “Kené’’ artform and myself.
 Started in 2022, the project generates a visual dialogue about the Amazonian multiverse by combining photography with ancestral Kené embroidery.
-Our collaboration addresses sustainability from an environmental and cultural perspective, questioning the co...
+Our collaboration addresses sustainability from an environmental and cultural perspective, questioning the colo...
 Read More

 Can wild animals be photographed in a studio?
 How can the classic, staged aesthetics of studio photography, with its controlled lighting, be combined with the genuine presence of wild animals?
 These questions inspired the project When They Are Free.
 Two main challenges quickly emerged: creative and technical.
 Having spent more than 20 years photographing animals in their natural habitats, trave...
 Read More